konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 <br/>

 ## Introduction
 MLOps (machine learning operations) is based on DevOps principles and practices that increases workflow efficiencies in machine learning lifecycle.
-By implementing MLOps, you can make your ML project more agile and more scalable and increase the quality and responsibility.
+By adopting and implementing MLOps, you can make your ML project more agile and more scalable and then increase the quality and responsibility.

 ### MLOps Maturity Model

 To clarify the principle and practice of MLOps, Microsoft defines MLOps maturity model.
 Because different AI Systems have different requirements and difference organizations and team have different maturity levels, MLOps maturity model will be helpful in the following points.

-- set a goal of their machine learning projects in implementing MLOps technologies.
+- set goals of their machine learning projects in implementing MLOps technologies.
-- set a plan to grow your MLOps capability in increments.
+- set plans to grow your MLOps capability in increments.

 This table is a abstract of each level of MLOps maturity model.
 We will introduce more details in the following sections of this blog.